-Caring for your CDs
+Caring for your Media Discs

-CDs are precision devices and will function reliably if given reasonable care.
+Media discs are precision devices and will function reliably if given reasonable care.

-- Always store your CDs in its case when it is not in use. - Always handle CDs by the edges and avoid touching the surface. - Avoid storing any CDs in extreme temperatures. - Do not bend CDs or set heavy objects on them. - Do not spill liquids on CDs. - Do not scratch CDs. - Do not put a label on CDs. - Do not get dust on CDs. - Never write on the label surface with a ballpoint pen or pencil.
-Always use a felt pen. - Always use fully charged batteries. - Eject PCMCIA cards when not in use. - If a CD is subjected to a sudden change in temperature, cold to warm condensation may form on the surface.
+- Always store your media disc in its case when it is not in use. - Always handle discs by the edges and avoid touching the surface. - Avoid storing any media discs in extreme temperatures. - Do not bend media discs or set heavy objects on them. - Do not spill liquids on media discs. - Do not scratch media discs. - Do not get dust on media discs. - Never write on the label surface with a ballpoint pen or pencil.
+Always use a felt pen. - If a media disc is subjected to a sudden change in temperature, cold to warm condensation may form on the surface.
 Wipe the moisture off with a clean, soft, lint free cloth and let it dry at room temperature.
-DO NOT use a hair dryer or heater to dry CDs.
+DO NOT use a hair dryer or heater to dry media discs. - If a disc is dirty, use only a DVD/CD cleaner or wipe it with a clean, soft, lint free cloth starting from the inner edge and wiping to the outer edge.